 Recycling a Nutritional Snack

 Some birds have evolved a more efficient method of dealing with fecal sacs: They swallow them.

 Why?
 The best guess—the one with the most research—is that birds eat fecal sacs because nestling poop serves as a nutritional treat (a trait known as coprophagia).
 “Parents will eat the feces because the nestlings cannot completely digest the food that they eat,” Ibáñez-Álamo says.
 “There is still energy and nutrients available in those sacs.”

 Now, some adult birds eat the sacs throughout the whole nesting period, but others only eat them when the chicks are young.
-Both Ibáñez-Álamo and Murphy believe this might have to due with the lack of nutrients in an older chick's sac.
+Both Ibáñez-Álamo and Murphy believe this might have to do with the lack of nutrients in an older chick's sac.
 "The young's digestive tract is becoming more efficient and leaving less and less potentially usable material in their feces," Murphy says.